lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture.md

 * **Limit**<br>Turn the setting *app.request.raiseNew.limit* to `ON` to only allow the `Raise New` option and remove the ability for a user to select a specific request type.
 This removes the need to manage multiple Intelligent Capture scripts per request type.
 The request type can be determined by using the [Request Type form](/service-manager-config/customize/service-manager-capture-forms#release-type) or by selecting a Request Catalog Item on the [Services form](/service-manager-config/customize/service-manager-capture-forms#services).

 ### Email
 From the Email View, a new request can be manually raised from an email.
-Clicking on `Raise Request` from the `More` options button will by default initiate the Intelligent Capture specified in the *app.itsm.progressiveCapture.newRequest* setting.
+Clicking on `Raise Request` from the `More` button will by default initiate the Intelligent Capture specified in the *app.itsm.progressiveCapture.newRequest* setting.
 This is the same capture used by the `Raise New` button on the request list.

 ![Raise Request](_books/servicemanager-config/customize/images/raise-request-from-email.png)
 :::tip